Skip to main content

 Primary version: I use Komoot as the master copy as this is where I create and edit rides.

-Navigation version: I link the Wahoo app on my phone to my Komoot account so the Wahoo app always sees the Primary version.
+Navigation version: I link the Wahoo app on my phone to my Komoot app so the Wahoo app always sees the Primary version.
 I then ensure my Wahoo cycle computer is refreshed (synced) from the Wahoo app.

-Backup and ride creation: I store the .GPX file and relevant image for a ride on Dropbox so it is in the cloud and easy to load up the required files when creating rides on Let's Ride.
+Backup and ride creation text: I store the .GPX file and relevant image for a ride on Dropbox so it is in the cloud and easy to load up the required files when creating rides on Let's Ride.
 In truth Let's Ride struggles to read from my Dropbox so I copy to a folder on my phone.
 Also, I can readily share the .GPX with anyone not comfortable downloading off Komoot.
 I now use a single standard AI generated image for all rides; the image you use needs to be approximately square.

 You might be using different tools but do get organised.